vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc.rst

-Install Verticapy from the setup file using below in the VerticaPy directory
+Install VerticaPy from the setup file using below in the VerticaPy directory

 .. code-block::